What it means

 - LTV is shaped by marketing, sales, product, pricing, onboarding, support, and customer success together.

 The most common mistake is treating lifetime value as a static finance metric.
 In an operating company, LTV is a feedback loop.
-It tells leadership which promises attract the right customers, which segments deserve more investment, and where the company is creating expensive demand it should not want.
+It tells leadership which promises attract the right customers, which segments deserve more investment, and where the company is paying for expensive demand it should not want.